Baron-Paelen/Auto-Crypto-Erase/README.md

 Made by Andrew Yegiayan :-)

-# Automatic Cryptographic Erasure Script!
+# Automatic Secure Erasure Script!
 ## What is it?

-I've created this script for the UCSC ITS Depot Technicians in order to automate the very boring process of wiping SSDs manually and one at a time.
+I've created this script for the UCSC ITS Depot Technicians in order to automate the very boring process of wiping SSDs and HDDs one at a time.

-The script will gather disk data, prompt you for which ones you'd like to use, and then operate off of that.
-There are built in protections to stop you from nuking C: drive.
+The script will gather disk data, prompt the user to select disks, and then perform the proper wiping procedures as needed.
+There are built in protections to stop you from nuking C: drive as well.

 ## How do I use it?